Pink-collar worker: Pink ghetto in the field of public relations

-The Mythology of "Pink Collaring" in Museums and the Arts
+The mythology of "pink collaring" in museums and the arts

-As noted above, the authors who first described "pink collar" work, including William Jack Baumol, Louise Kapp Howe, Karin Stallard, Barbara Ehrenreich, and Holly Sklar, used the term to criticize the unfair systems trapping women in low-paying jobs.
+The authors who first described "pink collar" work, including William Jack Baumol, Louise Kapp Howe, Karin Stallard, Barbara Ehrenreich, and Holly Sklar, used the term to criticize the unfair systems trapping women in low-paying jobs.
 They sought to end the sexist practices and assumptions causing gender inequality in the workplace.
 By contrast, between 2016 and 2020, influential museum leaders in the United States reinterpreted the term "pink collar" to argue that women’s growing presence in museum professions and on art faculties would inevitably drive down pay in those fields.
 Proponents of this notion include Joan Baldwin and Anne Ackerson, founders of the Gender Equity in Museums Movement (GEMM), and art museum director Kaywin Feldman.
 Feldman argued in 2020 that hiring more men in these fields was necessary to preserve their status.

 Proponents of this "pink collaring" theory have cited a 2016 New York Times article by columnist Claire Cain Miller.
 In "As Women Take Over a Male-Dominated Field, the Pay Drops," Miller summarized a 2009 longitudinal study by sociologists Asaf Levanon, Paula England, and Paul Allison demonstrating a consistent twentieth-century trend wherein US occupations with a higher percentage of women offered lower median hourly wages than comparable fields that retained male majorities.
 Miller overlooked both the historical nature of Levanon, England, and Allison’s findings and a problem that the authors themselves acknowledged, namely, that they did not investigate the mechanisms driving gender-based workplace devaluation or how resistant it might be to change.
 Examining more current census data and using different analytical tools, the data scientist Felix Busch demonstrated in 2018 that occupational devaluation due to feminization has been steadily declining since the mid-twentieth century, that it does not affect all fields equally, and that some workers experience a wage benefit from the feminization of their field.
 He also showed that a field’s historical gender associations have more impact on wages than the field’s current gender composition.
 This and other research disproves the notion that an occupation’s gender composition inevitably affects compensation.
 Favoring men in hiring decisions because of their gender is illegal in the United States under Title VII of the 1964 Civil Rights Act.